elmunoz42/student-hub/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.

+## PLAN

+transcribe previous app ideas into different components.

+get them to where they are working one by one.

+learn routing to integrate them.

+develop notabtion for kapstone project.

+integrate with tutor-board.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.